 - Summarize the various interprofessional strategies that can contribute to improved patient outcomes when treating patients with polypoidal choroidal vasculopathy.

-The prevalence of PCV in neovascular AMD (nAMD) was 7.8% in American, 23% to 54% in Japanese, 22.3% in Chinese, and 24.6% in Korean populations.
-The prevalence is higher in Asians compared to Whites.
+PCV is a relatively uncommon disease in the general population, with one study estimating that its prevalence in Europe is 0.04% of the entire population.
+The prevalence is higher in Asians compared to white individuals.
+Another study found that the prevalence of PCV was 7.8% in white individuals, 23% to 54% in Japanese, 22.3% in Chinese, and 24.6% in Korean populations with the clinical appearance of neovascular age-related macular degeneration (nAMD).
 Previous reports suggested that PCV was more prevalent in middle-aged women and typically presents one or two decades earlier than nAMD.
 It is most commonly diagnosed in the age group of 50 to 65 years.
-The age at presentation is higher in White race persons than Asians.
-It has now been established that it affects both genders, although the female to male ratio is 4.7 to 1.
+The age at presentation is higher in Caucasians than in Asians.
+It has now been established that it affects both genders, although the female-to-male ratio is 4.7 to 1.

 The association of PCV with other diseases is debatable.
 PCV has been reported with thrombocytopenia, sickle cell anemia, irradiation, and hypertension.
 However, to establish such an association, further studies are warranted.